nchaigne/dhcperfcli/INSTALL.md

 Notes:
 - Do __*not*__ configure with `--enable-developer`.
 This is not appropriate for performance tests.
 The CPU cost is simply too high.
 - Set `--prefix` (or not) according to where you want FreeRADIUS to be installed.
 As this is a version currently in development I recommand not to use the default.
+- Option `--with-modules` is required to have FreeRADIUS run autoconf on *dhcperfcli* source directory (by default, it does so only on modules marked as "stable").

 ## Build *dhcperfcli*